-204. Where one of the parents is found to be an insolvent debtor, the property of the children shall be administered by the other parent or a guardian appointed for this purpose.
+204. Where one of the parents is found to be an insolvent debtor, the property of the child shall be administered by the other parent or a special guardian appointed by an Orphan's and Custody Court for this purpose.
+Where both parents are found to be insolvent debtors, the Orphan's and Custody Court shall appoint a special guardian for the administration of the property of the child.

-205. Where a proceeding against one of the parents for insolvency is dismissed, or the trusteeship established in regard to him or her is terminated, the right to administer the property of the children may be renewed only pursuant to permission of an Orphan's court.
+205. Where a proceeding against one or both parents for insolvency is terminated, or the trusteeship established in regard to the parent is revoked, the Orphan's and Custody Court shall decide regarding removal of a special guardian.

-CHAPTER III Kinship and Affinity
+CHAPTER 3 Kinship and Affinity